Shaaali/identity-apps/docs/guides/user-management/groups.md

 - [Remove users from groups](#remove-users-from-groups)

 One user can be assigned users to any number of groups.
-Applications can get details about a user's group in the authentication response (e.g., id_token) from Asgardeo as a user attribute.
+Applications can get details about a user's group in the authentication response (e.g., ID token) from Asgardeo as a user attribute.

 ::: tip
 Only [customer users](./#customer) can be assigned to a group.